yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 2. **View** -  Rendering to the screen is handled by the view.
 It uses the model to know where to draw everything.
 The view doesn’t have any other functionality than this.
 You are provided with the required sprites in the attached archive.
 A sprite is an image or animation that is going to be integrated into a larger scene, such as our game.
 Here you will find included the image sprites. **(10 points)**
  - `bubble-blue.png`, `bubble-red.png`, `bubble-orange.png`, `bubble-green.png` are image sprites.
 These are the bubble images that will be used to design the game level.
 The default size of the bubble frame is 160x160 pixels.

   **Note:** If you use the images in their default sizes, the palette and the grid will have to be very big.
 Thus, the views placed in the palette/grid should be scaled down to a reasonable smaller dimension.
-The sizes of the bubbles in the palette and grid do no have to be the same, as the palette is just for the designer to select the color of bubble  to be used to fill the grid.
+The sizes of the bubbles in the palette and grid do not have to be the same, as the palette is just for the designer to select the colour of bubble  to be used to fill the grid.

 3. **Controller** - The controller handles the user input and manipulates the model.
 First it checks for user input, then it might query the view to see which on-screen objects are being manipulated by the user, and finally it changes the model accordingly.
-Since all objects respond in a similar way to the user input (for example: tap on the palette, long-press to delete, tap to change color, drag on the grid to fill with bubbles), you are given the interface for an abstract class representing a game object controller.
+Since all objects respond in a similar way to the user input (for example: tap on the palette, long-press to delete, tap to change colour, drag on the grid to fill with bubbles), you are given the interface for an abstract class representing a game object controller.

  You need to complete the implementation of the abstract class and then create subclasses with the additional requirements for each bubble type.
 For this problem set, there is only one basic bubble type with different colours.
 Eventually however, over the next problem sets, you would be subclassing this abstract class to create different types of games bubbles (for example, special power bubbles) that would have different behaviour than the basic bubble types.
 The interface is found in the file `GameBubble.h`.
 The subclass implementation be should contained in the file `GameBubbleBasic.m`. **(30 points)**